Our Man in the Field in the Studio

-Alexander Ellis, who performs as Our Man in the Field, is a man of many words, and he's sharing some of those words with northwest Arkansas this week.
-He recently stopped by the Firmin-Garner Performance Studio to talk with us about his music and his travels
+British singer-songwriter, Alexander Ellis, who performs under the stage name Our Man in the Field, was recently in Northwest Arkansas as a guest of the House of Songs as part of a larger U.S. tour.
+While he was in the region, he stopped by the Firmin-Garner Performance Studio at KUAF to talk about his music.

 Timothy is a life-long Arkansan; he grew up in the hills outside of Winslow and has lived throughout northwest and western Arkansas.
 As a budding musician in his formative years, he became enthralled with recording technology, which carried over into his collegiate studies of print and multimedia journalism at the University of Arkansas in Fayetteville.
 Upon receiving his degree in journalism in 2011, Timothy immediately began working as a freelance reporter and photographer for the Washington County Observer in West Fork, Winslow and Greenland.
 It wasn't long before he left the newspaper business for radio and began working full-time as an announcer and news programmer for KURM AM/FM in Rogers.